tremor-rs/tremor-www-docs/course/operations/index.md

 ## Repositories and Artefacts

-- Artefacts are available for creation
+- Artefacts are available for instantiation
 - Fully deploying a connected pipeline is a 2-step process

 ---